 One challenge in planning for a new planted aquarium is determining how much substrate you need for your planted aquarium.
-It becomes challenging to compare various brands of substrate (that all come packaged with different volumes of product in each bag) and plan for the number of bags that your setup will require and budget for the resulting cost.
+It becomes challenging to compare various brands of substrate (that all come packaged with different volumes of product in each bag) and plan for the number of bags that your setup will require (and know the resulting total cost).

 To help with this, I have created an Aquarium Substrate Calculator.
-You can enter the dimensions of your aquarium and the desired depth of substrate, and it will calculate the volume of substrate you will need.
+You can enter the dimensions of your aquarium and the desired substrate depth, and it will calculate the volume of substrate you will need.
 I have made things uniform by making all volume calculations in Liters.
 One thing to note is the first user input to select a preference for inches or centimeters.

-Concerning the desired depth, it can vary from 1 to 4 inches (2.5 to 10 cm) depending on the scale of the aquarium and the needs of the plants.
-If you are planning on a large slope of substrate, you will have to visualize where the midpoint of this slope will be and make that point an estimated depth.
+Concerning the desired depth, it can vary from 1 to 4 inches (2.5 to 10 cm) depending on the aquarium’s scale and the plants’ needs.
+If you are planning on a significant slope of substrate, you will have to visualize where the midpoint of this slope will be and make that point an estimated depth.
 I have an average depth of around 2.5 inches (6.4 cm) in our Fluval Spec V Aquarium.

-– This is similar to fluorite.
+- CaribSea Eco-Complete – This is similar to fluorite.
 It is sold in a 20 lb (9.1 kg) bag.
-Eco Complete is sold with some water already in it that supposedly helps to cycle your aquarium.
-This water throws off the conversion from mass to volume a bit, but I estimate each bag has 5.9 Liters.
+Eco-Complete is sold with some water already in it that supposedly helps to cycle your aquarium.
+This water throws off the conversion from mass to volume, but I estimate each bag has 5.9 Liters.

-The good news for people setting up a Spec Aquarium, whether it is the smaller III or the larger V, one bag of whatever substrate you choose will probably be enough.
+The good news for people setting up a Spec Aquarium, whether the smaller III or the larger V, is that one bag of whatever substrate you choose will probably be enough.

 Nice articles and valuable stuff to provide to all fish lover like myself 😛